5 Value Stocks To Watch In The Consumer Cyclical Sector

 Benzinga Insights has compiled a list of value stocks in the consumer cyclical sector that may be worth watching:

-Hovnanian Enterprises has reported Q4 earnings per share at 5.54, which has increased by 156.48% compared to Q3, which was 2.16.
-Hovnanian Enterprises does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.
+Live Ventures has reported Q1 earnings per share at 3.45, which has increased by 37.45% compared to Q4, which was 2.51.
+Live Ventures does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

-Most recently, Big 5 Sporting Goods reported earnings per share at 1.31, whereas in Q2 earnings per share sat at 0.52.
-Most recently, the company reported a dividend yield of 5.01%, which has increased by 0.65% from last quarter's yield of 4.36%.

 These 5 value stocks were selected by Benzinga Insights based on quantified analysis.
 While this methodical judgment process is not meant to make final decisions, our technology can give investors additional perception into the sector.